orbcode/orbuculum/README.md

  `-m, --monitor`: Monitor interval (in mS) for reporting on state of the link.
 If baudrate is specified (using `-a`) and is greater than 100bps then the percentage link occupancy is also reported.

   `-o, --output-file [filename]`: Record trace data locally.
 This is unfettered data directly from the source device, can be useful for replay purposes or other tool testing.

+  `-O "<options>" Run orbtrace on each detected connection of a probe, with the specified options.

   `-p, --serial-port [serialPort]`: to use.
 If not specified then the program defaults to Blackmagic probe.